NalekeTracy/jhajek/itmo-556/Week-02/lab-chapter-02.md

 ## What programming languages/frameworks are used?
 WhatsApp uses multiple programming languages and frameworks to build their application.
 Here are some of the languages and frameworks they use:
-..Java for the Android app
+1. Java for the Android app
-..Swift for the iOS app
+2. Swift for the iOS app
-..Python for the backend infrastructure
+3. Python for the backend infrastructure
-..Erlang for the messaging server
+4. Erlang for the messaging server
-..Facebook's OpenSource Buck build system ..ReactNative for WhatsApp Business
+5. Facebook's OpenSource Buck build system
+6. ReactNative for WhatsApp Business

 ## What storage and what database technologies are used?
 1. Storage: WhatsApp uses a distributed file system, specifically the Facebook-developed Haystack, to store and serve media files like images and videos.